 Controversy Surrounding The Last Judgement

 It wasn’t only Da Cesena who wasn’t thrilled with how Michelangelo played with tradition in The Last Judgment.
 Many within the church were still reeling from the Protestant Reformation and trying to implement spiritual reforms.
 They didn’t appreciate the way that Michelangelo mixed mythology with religious figures, and they certainly didn’t appreciate the copious amounts of nudity.
+This is a shift away from the Italian Renaissance, where the use of nude figures was not seen as problematic.

 Their anger was counterbalanced by those who appreciated the artistry of Michelangelo and felt that the work should be admired for his genius and painting style.